01 – Fidel Castro completes 30 years in power in Cuba.

 02 – Last Soviet troops leave Kabul.
 All 120,000 Soviet military personnel will have left Afghanistan within the next ten days.

-02 – F W de Klerk leads South Africa after Botha resigns.
+02 – F W de Klerk replaces President Botha as South Africa’s Nationalist Party leader.

 02 – Sir William Stephenson, who headed British Intelligence operations during the Second World War – and who was codenamed “Intrepid” by Winston Churchill – dies in Bermuda, aged 93.